File Streams

 }

-We do not need to provide a path to a specific file at construction.
+We do not need to provide a path to a specific file during construction.
 Instead, we can connect our stream to a file in the underlying file system at any time using the open() method, and we close that connection using close()

 #include <fstream>